Jean Cassou: Career

-In 1945 Jean Cassou regained his post as Director of the National Museum of Modern Art, a post he kept until 1965.
+In 1945 Jean Cassou regained his post as Director of the French National Museum for Modern Art, the Musée National d'Art Moderne.
+He kept the post until 1965.
 In 1949 he wrote to John Reed expressing interest in exhibiting Sidney Nolan's work in the same year as Nolan's UNESCO exhibition for which Cassou had written the catalogue's foreword.
+Before Cassou was appointed as Director, he had maintained excellent relations with artists.
+So the Musée National d'Art Moderne was able to negotiate generous prices with Henri Matisse and Picasso.
+Artists also donated important works to the museum.
+Art collectors helped to build a comprehensive perspective on Modern Art with donations of specific quality and quantity.
+But the Cassou directorship also disappointed, because the museum exhibited foreign art and American fine art in particular, geometric abstraction, Surrealism, and little in the way of contemporary art.

 In 1971 Cassou received the Grand prix national des Lettres and in 1983 the Grand Prix de la Société des Gens de Lettres for the whole of his work.
 He died on 15 January 1986 and is buried in the Cimetière de Thiais, near Paris.
 He was a militant activist for the Peace Movement and brother-in-law of the philosopher Vladimir Jankélévitch.
 A bronze bust by Madeleine de Tézenas is in the Place de la Résistance in Toulouse.

 Composer Henri Dutilleux set four of his poems to music between 1944 and 1956 (La Geôle, Il n'y avait que des troncs déchirés, J'ai rêvé que je vous portais entre mes bras, Eloignez-vous).
+Darius Milhaud set six of them to music for mixed chorus in 1946: La barque funéraire, Mort à toute fortune, A peine si le cœur, Bois cette tasse de ténèbres, Rose d'Alexandrie, and Quel est ton nom?.